 Not far north of Albury is the original Ettamogah Pub, located in the village of Table Top.
 It’s also known as the Table Top Hotel.
 Pull off the highway and get a selfie with your pup in front of this whacky construction.

-The original pub’s interior is generally not accessible, except on some weekends.
-However, there’s an adjacent pub open for lunch and dinner where you can enjoy a pub-style meal (with mixed reviews).
+I believe the pub’s interior is once again accessible, at least on weekends.
+Or head to the adjacent building for a pub-style meal for lunch or dinner (although with mixed reviews).
 Dogs are welcome in the outdoor dining area.

 It’s also possible to camp onsite – either for free if you buy a meal inside, or otherwise for a small fee.